bonfy/github-trending/README.md

   $ pip install -r requirements.txt
 ```

-make sure you have install th lib and then run script:
+make sure you have install the lib and then run script:

 ```python
   $ python scraper.py